 From this dullness springs the mass of verbal misunderstand-ings like a huge flood from a little-known source.

-of all, the speaker articulates that which he is going to speak, within himself.
+speaker articulates that which he is going to speak, within himself.

 We say: "He thinks the spoken word as a thought," and we refer mainly to the meaning of the word as we have always done but not to the many other very lively attributes that the word, which he is thinking, also has.

 small explanatory excursion into the actual potential of speech is recommended: